Archive for 2014

 Until recently, I’ve been a big fan of the Assassin’s Creed series of video games, especially since it intersects with my interests in parkour and climbing, history, and science fiction.
 One of the key artifacts in the games’ fiction is the Apple of Eden, an ancient piece of technology that gives its owner magical powers and the ability to influence people’s minds.
 The plot of the games often focuses on finding or controlling these artifacts.

-My wife had been branching out from ceramic sculpture to bronze casting, and we’d talked a bit about making a replica prop of the Apple out of bronze, but I never wanted to take up space and materials that she could use for her actual art.
+My partner had been branching out from ceramic sculpture to bronze casting, and we’d talked a bit about making a replica prop of the Apple out of bronze, but I never wanted to take up space and materials that she could use for her actual art.
 But now we had the opportunity, and better yet, a deadline.
 Within a week, we needed to have the wax form of the Apple built and ready.

 The Apple of Eden